-Outlook 2013 introduces the ability to send an email from an email address that is not defined as an Outlook account.
-This article describes how to send an email from other email address in Outlook 2013.
+Outlook 2013 introduced the ability to send an email from an email address that is not defined as an Outlook account.
+This article describes how to send an email from other email address in Outlook 2013 – 2019.

 Until Outlook 2013, unless you were using Outlook as a client for a Microsoft Exchange server, you couldn’t send an email from a non-Outlook email account.
 If Outlook was connected to Exchange, you could use the “Send on Behalf of” feature that allows you to put a different email address in the email “From:” field.
 Microsoft changed it with Outlook 2013.